By Craig Rosenstein

 Similarly, there was a Daubert challenge to the Intoxilyzer 8000 evidentiary breath testing device in Ohio in August.
 In August, the machine was determined to be scientifically unreliable to such an extent that the court, as a gatekeeper, precluded its admission.
 This ruling is being examined closely in Arizona because the Intoxilyzer 8000 is the only breath testing machine whose results are admissible in Arizona courts.

 As one can see, Arizona’s recent switch to Daubert is having a significant effect on the admission of scientific evidence in court.
-In DUI prosecutions, this switch is calling into question the ability for the state to introduce evidence that had previously been used.
+In DUI prosecutions, this switch is calling into question the ability of the state to introduce evidence that had previously been used.